 Sometimes rewards credit cards offer limited-time promos to attract new customers and get existing ones to use their cards more.

 Credit cards sometimes offer bonus miles or points on purchases made during a certain time period, usually with a dollar cap.
 Pay attention to any emails or mailers that you receive from your card issuer to see if you might be targeted for a promotion like this.

-> Some premium rewards credit cards also offer annual benefits that reset either each calendar year or every year you keep a card open and pay its annual fee.
+Some premium rewards credit cards also offer annual benefits that reset either each calendar year or every year you keep a card open and pay its annual fee.
 For example, the American Express® Gold Card will refund you up to $10 per month when you use it to pay for orders from Grubhub, Seamless, The Cheesecake Factory, Ruth's Chris Steak House, Boxed or participating Shake Shack locations.
-It also comes with up to a $100 credit each calendar year toward eligible airline fees like charges for checked bags or seat assignments on one selected airline.
-Taken together, that's around $220 in value cardholders can get each year—but only if they pay attention to their benefits and actually put them to use within the specified time period.
+It also comes with up to a $10 Uber Cash benefit monthly that can be used towards Uber Eats or Uber rides orders within the United States.
+That's a good value cardholders can get each year—but only if they pay attention to their benefits and actually put them to use within the specified time period.

-> 4. Spend Strategically
+4. Spend Strategically

 In the past, most rewards credit cards simply allowed users to earn 1 point or mile per $1 spent, no matter where they used them.
 But with so many more rewards credit cards available these days, banks have had to raise their game and offer bonus earning opportunities to keep cardholders interested.
 It's important to think about the kinds of purchases you usually make and use the credit cards that will earn the most points or miles for them.